drseg/swift-fsm/README.md

 > when(.coin) | then(.unlocked) | unlock
 > ```

+The `|` (pipe) operator binds `when` statements, `then` statements and actions into a discrete transition.
+It feeds the output of the left hand side into the input of the right hand side, as you might expect in a terminal.

 As we are inside a `define` block, we take the `.locked` state as a given.
 We can now list our transitions, with each line representing a single transition.
-In this case, `when` we receive a `.coin` event, we will `then` transition to the `.unlocked` state and call `unlock`.
+In this case, `when` we receive a `.coin` event, we will `then` transition to the `.unlocked` state and call the function `unlock`.

-`unlock` is a function, also declarable as follows:
+As `unlock` is a reference to a function, it could also be declared as follows:

 > ```swift
 > when(.coin) | then(.unlocked) | { unlock() //; otherFunction(); etc. }
 > ```

-(see [Arrays of Actions][10] for other syntax variants)

-The `|` (pipe) operator binds transitions together.
-It feeds the output of the left hand side into the input of the right hand side, as you might expect in a terminal.
+Two types of actions are valid in Swift FSM:

+```swift
+@isolated(any) () async -> Void
+@isolated(any) (Event) async -> Void
+```

+These are handled interchangeably without requiring additional syntax.
+Actions that take an `Event` can be useful in situations where you wish to pass an associated value along with an event enum that can then be received by your callback function (see [Using Events to Pass Values][10] for more details on how to implement this, and [Arrays of Actions][11] for ways to combine lists of actions of differing types).

 > ```swift
 > await turnstile.handleEvent(.coin)
 > ```

+As `handleEvent` might eventually call an `async` function that you have provided as an action, `handleEvent` it self must also be `async`, It accepts both synchronous and asynchronous code, and must be called with `await`.

 The `FSM` instance will look up the appropriate transition for its current state, call the associated function, and transition to the associated next state.
 In this case, the `FSM` will call the `unlock` function and transition to the `unlocked` state.
 If no transition is found, it will do nothing, and if compiled for debugging, will print a warning message.

-##### Event Handling

-`handleEvent` is an `async` function, accepting both synchronous and asynchronous code, and must be called with `await`.

-The two function signatures for actions that are accepted are as follows:

-```swift
-@isolated(any) () async -> Void
-@isolated(any) (Event) async -> Void
-```

-These are handled interchangeably without any additional syntax.
-Note also that there are action signatures that take an event as an argument.
-This can be useful in situations where you wish to pass an associated value along with an event enum that can then be received by your callback function (see [Using Events to Pass Values][11] for more details on how to implement this) .

 ##### Arrays of Actions

-If you wish to pass an array of actions anywhere where such arrays are accepted, you will need to use a special `&` operator in order to enable mixing and matching of the four different action signatures:
+If you wish to pass an array of actions, you may wish to use the `&` operator overload provided by Swift FSM in order to enable mixing and matching of the four different action signatures:

 ```swift
 when(.coin) | then(.unlocked) | first & secondAsync & thirdWithEvent ...
 ```

-This is equivalent to the more verbose (but equally valid):
+This is functionally equivalent (though not technically identical) to the more verbose, but equally valid:

 ```swift
 when(.coin) | then(.unlocked) | { event in await first(); await secondAsync(); thirdWithEvent(event) ... }